RobertoBorges/multitierapp/README.md

-# BookShop Multi-Tier Application (.NET Framework 3.5)
+# BookShop Multi-Tier Application

+> ⚠️ **Migration in Progress**: This application is currently being migrated from .NET Framework 3.5 to .NET 8 for Azure deployment.

-A legacy multi-tier book store application built on .NET Framework 3.5, demonstrating old-fashioned enterprise architecture patterns from the 2008 era.
-This application showcases a complete on-premises solution for a library bookstore with employee management and Windows Authentication.
+A multi-tier book store application that provides a complete solution for a library bookstore with employee management and authentication.
+The application has been migrated from a legacy .NET Framework 3.5 on-premises solution to a modern cloud-native .NET 8 application for Azure.

 ## Architecture Overview